Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Chafee-Infante equation

-The Chafee-Infante equations in the case where there is no feedback control ($\mu=0$) has an unstable trivial steady state.
-Starting with some initial condition close to zero, the solution grows in time until it reaches another steady solution characterized by constant function equal to its maximum value proportional to the $\sqrt{\alpha}$ as expected.
+The Chafee-Infante equation \eqref{RD}-\eqref{bc1} has an unstable trivial steady state, for $\alpha > \frac{4\pi^2\nu}{L^2}$.
+Starting with some initial condition close to zero, the system encounters large scale instabilities causing the solution to grow in time until it reaches another steady solution.
+Basic numerical simulation of the 1D Chafee-Infante equation demonstrates these instabilities.
+We establish below that the proposed global feedback control strategy described in \eqref{av-RD}-\eqref{av-bc1} prevents this instability.